kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/query-result.md

 nav_order: 43
 ---

-# QueryResult, FlatTuple, ResultValue, and QuerySummary
+# QueryResult and QuerySummary
-[QueryResult](#queryresult) captures all information related to the execution of a query.
-Each returned tuple is wrapped into a [FlatTuple](#flattuple) where each entry is wrapped as a [ResultValue](#resultvalue).
+`QueryResult` captures all information related to the execution of a query.
+Each returned tuple is wrapped into a [FlatTuple](flat-tuple.md) where each entry is wrapped as a [Value](value.md).
-You can also obtain a [QuerySummary](#querysummary) from a QueryResult, to learn profiling information, such as execution time, about the query you executed.
+You can also obtain a `QuerySummary` from a QueryResult, to learn profiling information, such as execution time, about the query you executed.

 ## Example
 ```